 Xiaomi Mi TV Stick: A great way to save some money

 The Mi TV Stick is a rarity among Xiaomi devices — it’s readily available in the United States.
-Even better, it’s a true value pick with a retail price of just $44.99.
+Even better, it’s a true value pick among Android TV boxes with a retail price of just $44.99.
 Both the remote and the stick are designed with simplicity in mind, offering just the controls you need to navigate Android TV.
 Mentioning the operating system, Xiaomi seems to have left it as close to stock as possible, making for a great experience.

 However, it’s not all good news with the Mi TV Stick.
 This Android TV device is limited to 1080p streaming while most of the competition comes 4K-ready.
 The remote itself isn’t bad, but there are certainly better options out there.
-We do like the Xiaomi mi TV Stick’s low profile design, but it’s not easy to justify over top of a more powerful device like the Chromecast with Google TV for $5 more.
+We like the Xiaomi mi TV Stick’s low profile design, but it’s not easy to justify over top of a more powerful device like the Chromecast with Google TV for $5 more.

 - Affordably priced